waynodiablo/Oystercard/pills/clojure.md

 * Print - output the result of evaluating the code
 * Loop - go back to read and wait

 This is because Clojure is designed to be written _interactively_.
 You are positively encouraged to try things out and see what happens.
-Although you can practice TDD in Clojure (and are actively encouraged to), REPL-driven development (RDD) is a great way of starting out.
+Although you can practice TDD in Clojure (and are actively encouraged to), REPL-driven development (RDD?) is a great way of starting out.

 ### Writing Code in the REPL ###